tievolu/sqm-autorate/README.md

 log_file                                                       Log file path/name.
 If this is not set, logging to a file will be disabled.
-Note: Log rotation must be handled separately (e.g. with logrotate) use_syslog                      1                boolean       If use_syslog == 1, important messages will be sent to the syslog latency_check_summary_interval  auto             seconds       Interval between summary latency check results output. "auto" sets this to $max_recent_results * $icmp_interval_[idle|loaded]. status_summary_interval         60               seconds       Interval between status summaries.
-0 disables. log_bw_changes                  1                boolean       Print information on bandwidth changes to the log.
+Note: Log rotation must be handled separately (e.g. with logrotate) use_syslog                      1                boolean       If use_syslog == 1, important messages will be sent to the syslog latency_check_summary_interval  auto             seconds       Interval between summary latency check results output.
+0 disables. "auto" sets this to max_recent_results * $icmp_interval_[idle|loaded]. status_summary_interval         auto             seconds       Interval between status summaries.
+0 disables. "auto" maintains this at latency_check_summary_interval * 30 log_bw_changes                  1                boolean       Print information on bandwidth changes to the log.
 Automatically enabled if debug_bw_changes=1. log_details_on_bw_changes       1                boolean       When a bandwidth change occurs, print the latency results that triggered it.
 Automatically enabled if debug_bw_changes=1.